 Safe Harbor for Forward-Looking Statements

 This press release contains forward-looking statements which are made pursuant to the safe harbor provisions of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
 The forward-looking statements in this release do not constitute guarantees of future performance.
-Investors are cautioned that statements in this press release which are not strictly historical, including, without limitation, that the GRAIN computational platform may be able to mine genomics data to identify novel gene targets, that the Company’s seed traits may achieve step-change improvements in crop yield and that the Company will enable the development of specialty crop products, constitute forward-looking statements.
+Investors are cautioned that statements in this press release which are not strictly historical, including, without limitation, that the results of increased PHB levels in Camelina plants represent a significant step towards sustainable low-cost commercial production of PHB in plants; that Yield10’s recently filed U.S. patent application for producing PHB in plants will result in an issued patent; that Yield10’s products have the potential to open new markets and contribute an additional source of revenue for farmers; that the seed harvested from the Camelina cover crop could be processed to produce PHB pellets, vegetable oil and animal feed, and may provide a new economic incentive to farmers to plant cover crops; that PHB pellets would provide a beneficial approach to reducing nitrate levels in water systems; and that the costs associated with producing PHB in crops could enable use in water treatment to be significantly expanded from current niche markets for aquarium water treatment into a range of waste-water treatment applications, including septic systems and municipal water treatment facilities, constitute forward-looking statements.
 Such forward-looking statements are subject to a number of risks and uncertainties that could cause actual results to differ materially from those anticipated, including the risks and uncertainties detailed in Yield10 Bioscience's filings with the Securities and Exchange Commission.
 Yield10 assumes no obligation to update any forward-looking information contained in this press release or with respect to the matters described herein.